 The Difference Between APR and Other Numbers

-A loan has an APR of 15%.
+A credit card (or loan) has an APR of 15%.
 The daily periodic rate would be 0.041% while the monthly periodic rate would be 1.25%.
 Creditors need to know these numbers because they add interest to your balance on either a daily or monthly basis rather than annually.

 How APR is Calculated